-- 8.7.1 Where the Minister has identified a species or population as an Allocated Species pursuant to 8.6, the Minister shall establish a Total Allowable Harvest for that species. - 8.7.2 The Minister shall Consult with the Algonquins before determining any limits pursuant to 8.7.1 or 8.7.3 including the limitation of the Total Allowable Harvest, if any, for the Allocated Species.
-The Minister may also consult with, and consider the interests of other users, as appropriate. - 8.7.3 For greater certainty, the Minister may determine that there be no Harvest of an Allocated Species.
+- Where the Minister has identified a species or population as an Allocated Wildlife Species, within the Settlement Area, pursuant to 8.3.6 and 8.3.9, the Minister shall establish a Total Allowable Harvest for that species or population. - 8.3.12 For greater certainty, the Minister may determine that there be no Harvest of an Allocated Wildlife Species. - 8.3.13 The Minister shall Consult with the Algonquins before determining any Harvest limits, within the Settlement Area, pursuant to 8.3.11 or 8.3.12 including the limitation of the Total Allowable Harvest, if any, for the Allocated Wildlife Species.
+The Minister may also consult with, and consider the interests of other users, as appropriate.

+Algonquin Allocation of an Allocated Wildlife Species